dehesa/CodableCSV/README.md

 ### Community

-If `CodableCSV` is not of your liking, the Swift community has developed other CSV solutions:
+If `CodableCSV` is not of your liking, the Swift community offers other CSV solutions:

--   [CSV.swift](https://github.com/yaslab/CSV.swift) offers an imperative CSV reader/writer and a _lazy_ row decoder and adheres to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.
+-   [CSV.swift](https://github.com/yaslab/CSV.swift) contains an imperative CSV reader/writer and a _lazy_ row decoder and adheres to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.
 -   [SwiftCSV](https://github.com/swiftcsv/SwiftCSV) is a well-tested parse-only library which loads the whole CSV in memory (not intended for large files).
 -   [CSwiftV](https://github.com/Daniel1of1/CSwiftV) is a parse-only library which loads the CSV in memory and parses it in a single go (no imperative reading).
 -   [CSVImporter](https://github.com/Flinesoft/CSVImporter) is an asynchronous parse-only library with support for big CSV files (incremental loading).